ernooljakka/FSO-Relaatiotietokannat/README.md

 Backend for managing users and blogs, built with JavaScript using the Sequelize library and a PostgreSQL database.
 The database can be run via Docker Compose.

+After cloning the repository you can use the backend with following instructions

 # Running the database

 PostgreSQL can be started by running `docker compose up -d` in the project root.